Antimatroids Induced by Matchings: Introduction

 \section{Introduction}

-In this paper, we explore a novel connection between \emph{antimatroids} and \emph{matchings} in bipartite graphs.
-In particular, we prove that a combinatorial structure induced by stable matchings or maximum-weight matchings is an antimatroid.
-Moreover, we demonstrate that every antimatroid admits such a representation by stable matchings and maximum-weight matchings.

-An antimatroid is a combinatorial abstraction of the convexity in geometry, which is represented by a nonempty set system $(E, \cF)$ satisfying (i) \emph{accessibility}: every nonempty $X \in \cF$ has an element $e \in X$ such that $X-e\in\cF$ and (ii) \emph{union-closedness}: $X\in\cF$ and $Y\in\cF$ imply $X \cup Y \in \cF$.
-An antimatroid is known to be equivalent to a \emph{convex geometry} by complementation (i.e., $\{\, E \setminus X \mid X \in \cF \,\}$ against an antimatroid $(E, \cF)$), which is also equivalent to a path-independent choice function by a suitable construction.
-For more details, see \cite{dietrich1989,KLS1991}.
+An \emph{antimatroid} is a combinatorial abstraction of the convexity in geometry, which is represented by a nonempty set system $(E, \cF)$ satisfying (i) \emph{accessibility}: every nonempty $X \in \cF$ has an element $e \in X$ such that $X-e\in\cF$, and (ii) \emph{union-closedness}: $X\in\cF$ and $Y\in\cF$ imply $X \cup Y \in \cF$.
+See, e.g., \cite{dietrich1989,KLS1991} for more on the basics.

+An antimatroid is known to be equivalent to a \emph{convex geometry} by complementation, i.e., for any antimatroid $(E, \cF)$, the family $\{\, E \setminus X \mid X \in \cF \,\}$ forms a convex geometry (and vice versa).
+A typical example of convex geometries is so-called the \emph{convex shelling} on a point set in an Euclidean space.
+To establish a representation theorem for convex geometries, Kashiwabara, Nakamura, and Okamoto \cite{KNO2005} introduced an extended procedure called the \emph{generalized convex shelling}, which can yield an arbitrary convex geometry (up to isomorphism).
+Koshevoy \cite{koshevoy1999} pointed out the equivalence between \emph{path-independent choice functions}\footnotemark{} and convex geometries (formally, see Theorem~\ref{thm:Koshevoy}), which can be regarded as another representation of convex geometries.

+More precisely, a choice function is path-independent if and only if it is the extreme function of the closure function of some convex geometry.
+The \emph{substitutability}, a weaker condition than the path-independence, also yields a convex geometry \cite{fuji2015}.

+In this paper, we explore a novel representation of antimatroids with the aid of matchings in bipartite graphs.
+In particular, we focus on \emph{stable matchings} and \emph{maximum-weight matchings}.

-In a stable matching instance, we are given a bipartite graph in which each vertex has a strict order on the set of its neighbors (or, equivalently, of its incident edges).
-Since the seminal paper by Gale and Shapley \cite{GS1962}, the stable matching and its generalizations have been widely studied in mathematics, economics, and computer science.
-In particular, Conway \cite{knuth1976} pointed out that the set of stable matchings forms a distributive lattice under a natural dominance relation.
-Conversely, Blair \cite{blair1984} proved that every finite distributive lattice equals to the set of stable matchings in some instance.
-See \cite{RS1991,GI1989,manlove2013} for more details.
+Since the seminal paper by Gale and Shapley \cite{GS1962}, the stable matching and its generalizations have been widely studied in mathematics, economics, and computer science; see, e.g, \cite{GI1989,RS1991,manlove2013} for more detail.
+As a noteworthy connection to another discrete structure, Conway \cite{knuth1976} pointed out that the set of stable matchings forms a distributive lattice under a natural dominance relation.
+Conversely, Blair \cite{blair1984} proved that every finite distributive lattice is isomorphic to such one formed by the stable matchings in some instance.

-In a weighted matching instance, we are given a bipartite graph with edge weights, and required to find a matching with the maximum total weight.
-This problem is one of the most fundamental combinatorial optimization problems on graphs.
-Through the researches of this problem and its generalizations, a variety of concepts and techniques in combinatroial optimization have been developed, e.g., good characterization, augmenting-path-type algorithms, and polyhedral approaches.
-See \cite{schrijver2003} for the details.